benboecker/CoreGraph/README.md

 This way you can build up the route the way you like to.

-The second property is the total distance of the path, which simply adds up the distances from the `nodeData` property.
+The second property is the total distance of the path.

 ```
 print(path.totalWeight) // 20.0